 Short term memory

-A large number of studies have answered the question that does PTSD causes short-term memory loss.
+A large number of studies have answered the question that PTSD causes short-term memory loss.
 As the name indicates, this memory lasts for a short period.
 Individuals suffering from post-traumatic stress disorder are unable to remember basic things like appointments, daily life tasks, or official meetings.

 Long term memory